 3.2 Definitions specific to IEEE Std 802.11

-enhanced broadcast services (EBCS): A service that enables the relaying of uplink broadcast traffic to a specified destination and enhances downlink broadcast traffic.
-It additionally provides means for protecting broadcast traffic, protecting the privacy of the stations receiving that traffic, and verifying the authenticity of the origin of the traffic.
+enhanced broadcast services (EBCS): A service that enables the relaying of uplink broadcast traffic to a specified destination and enhanced broadcasting of downlink streams to both associated and unassociated stations (STAs). [#2100] It additionally provides means for protecting broadcast traffic, protecting the privacy of the STAs receiving that traffic, and verifying the authenticity of the origin of the traffic.

 Straw Poll: